BL0CK-X/api-developer-program/README.md

 Now we want to help you make yours.

+## Background

+Anyone can make their own API already.
+However, if you do and you intend to make money off of it, you'll likely have to complete several steps that do not involve the coding you love.
+For us, these steps include: managing a cluster of servers, managing a database, accepting payments, setting up a business bank account, first operating at a loss before making money, creating and managing documentation, marketing the API, and growing the community.

+That's a lot.

+What if you could only focus on **the coding part** and still make money and preserve your IP?

+That's what the purpose of this is.
+You write the code, you compile it to a binary, and you upload it to your platform.

+We automatically create the documentation, manage the payments, and scale your code.
+People already paying for our platform immediately have access to your functions, and then you make money every time a paying user calls your function.
+And we can't see your code because it's a binary file.

+## The Mission

+Enable developers to build an API and focus *exclusively* on coding the fun stuff while making money!

 ## How this Works

 Simply deploy your function using our script and follow the instructions here.